Crimson341/realmsunbound/README.md

 **Liability:**
 - **Use at Own Risk** - This tool uses AI.
 We are not responsible for any damages.
 You assume all risk.

-**Contributing:**
-- By contributing, you grant Core Contributors full, irrevocable rights to your code (copyright assignment)
-- Core Contributors (Cody Seibert, SuperComboGamer, Kacper Lachowicz, Ben Scott) are granted perpetual, royalty-free licenses for any use, including monetization